rishabhmishra101/matlab-signal-analysis/README.md

 5. Compute redshift using observed wavelength
 6. Estimate star velocity using speed of light

+## Dataset

+The dataset `starData` is provided by the MATLAB Onramp training module.

+It contains:
+- `spectra` – spectral intensity measurements (357 × 7 matrix)
+- `starnames` – names of the stars
+- wavelength information used to compute hydrogen-alpha absorption.

+Since the dataset belongs to the training environment, it is not included in this repository.

 ## Stellar Spectrum Plot

 The hydrogen-alpha absorption line is detected in the stellar spectrum.